-- Support the Learning Environment - Increase student and faculty research grants funded through the Wang Center. - Provide technology to support distance learning among our global center partners. - Provide access to global scholars in residence through endowment and by underwriting distinguished lecturers at PLU during January Term. - Enhance co-curricular programming by providing varied opportunities for engagement and participation across campus and in the community. - Provide scholarships for study and investigative learning. - Develop Human Resources - Appoint and support faculty coordinators of identified "centers" and sponsored programs. - Recognize faculty leadership in leading off-campus programs and overseeing experiential learning and provide for regular site visits by faculty and staff. - Offer grants to incoming students with records of global commitment (I.B., high school study abroad, etc.) and who augment the diversity of the campus community. - Develop and maintain a database of faculty and staff expertise. - Support the intercultural development of staff and faculty. - Extend the January Term course assistant program. - Evolve Infrastructure - Evolve a unified infrastructure for PLU global education components that incorporates an enhanced Wang Center. - o Develop and sustain the infrastructure for our global "centers". - Provide global education grants for students participating in PLU's own programs; over time, funded largely by targeted endowments. - Redirect budget from sponsored programs to PLU's own programs. - Explore globally focused continuing education and other revenue generating outreach activities.
+• Support the Learning Environment

+- o Increase student and faculty research grants funded through the Wang Center. - o Provide technology to support distance learning among our global center partners. - o Provide access to global scholars in residence through endowment and by underwriting distinguished lecturers at PLU during January Term. - o Enhance co-curricular programming by providing varied opportunities for engagement and participation across campus and in the community. - o Provide scholarships for study and investigative learning.

+• Develop Human Resources

+- o Appoint and support faculty coordinators of identified "centers" and sponsored programs. - o Recognize faculty leadership in leading off-campus programs and overseeing experiential learning and provide for regular site visits by faculty and staff. - o Offer grants to incoming students with records of global commitment (I.B., high school study abroad, etc.) and who augment the diversity of the campus community. - o Develop and maintain a database of faculty and staff expertise. - o Support the intercultural development of staff and faculty. - o Extend the January Term course assistant program.